dem214/instagram_bot_valentine/README.md

 ## Usage

+You can change basical configurations in `config.yml`.
+YAML powered.

-Don't forget to add a list of acconts in `accounts.txt` (new-line separated)
+Don't forget to add a list of acconts in `accounts` key in `config.yml` file.

 `python bot.py -u <username> -p <password>`